-For example, here’s the Binlist entry for a debit card issued by Community Bank in the US.
+The site even gives information on the card issuer, type, network, and country!
+For example, here’s the Binlist entry for a debit card issued by Chase Bank in the U.S.

-I entered the 1st 6 digits from a couple of gift cards to see if Binlist would work.
+I entered the first six digits from a gift card to see if Binlist would work.

 Here’s the entry for a Vanilla Visa card.
 It’s clearly stated that it’s a prepaid debit card.